740irentez/dwolla-node/test/live/README.md

 For the individual-type account, provide an `accessToken` (generate one using our [token generator](https://developers.dwolla.com/dev/token)), the account `pin`, and the attached `fundingSource` ID.

-For the merchant-type account, provide an access token for it via `merchantAccessToken`, and the account's PIN in `merchantPIN`.
+For the merchant-type account, provide an access token for it via `merchantAccessToken`, the account's PIN in `merchantPIN`, Dwolla ID `merchantDwollaID`, and email address of merchant account: `merchantEmail`.

 To test against production, set `sandbox` to `false`.